DFWAE Association Day 2020 Breakout Session Schedule

 Join a distinguished panel of Dallas/Fort Worth area Executive Directors/CEO’s to learn how their associations are adapting to the unique and universal challenges brought on by the COVID-19 pandemic.
 Panelists will discuss changes to office operations, staff management, event planning, dues collection, communications, and more, as well as their strategies to mitigate financial, legal, and cultural impact.

-The Virtual Office: Making the Most of Technology's Changes
+The Virtual Office: Making the Most of Technology's Changes Dallas Emerson, The IT Guys Track: Association Operation/Innovation Time: 2:00 PM

 Does an association need an office?
 Can an entire organization work remotely?
 These may sound like crazy questions, but they should be addressed as the cost of property and travel goes up, while technology continues to make remote work simple and effective.
 Attendees discuss the needs of the modern work-space, how technology fosters collaboration, and how association can become more effective by virtualizing their office.
 Through this conversation, association executives will gain the knowledge necessary to make informed decisions on their needs, what technology solutions to pursue, and how best to move forward in an ever-changing technology environment.

-Wendy Cassidy, United States Secret Service
+IT Defense Wendy Cassidy, United States Secret Service Track: Association Operation/Innovation Time: 3:00 PM

 This session will cover a brief history of the United States Secret Service and the Electronic Crimes Task Force.
 Participants will gain an understanding of data breaches and differ types of cyber threats.
 Methods to combat cybercrime and make sure your association is resistant to these threats will also be discussed.